How to rebrand your company: a 5-step approach

 First, let’s consider the instances that don’t warrant a rebrand.

-If you’re finding that sales are slow or you’re having a tough time getting noticed, you might want to revisit your marketing strategy or look at your target audience first.
-Your chosen brand designs and messaging may be exceptional, but if your marketing efforts have failed to reach your target audience effectively, you won’t see results.
+If you’re finding that sales are slow or you’re having a tough time getting noticed, you might want to revisit your marketing or brand strategy to ensure it truly aligns with your target audience’s values and needs.
+Your existing brand strategy and marketing materials may be exceptional, but if your efforts have failed to meaningfully align with your target audience, you won’t see tangible results.

 There may be a simple fix to this problem, such as focusing on new channels or tweaking the language that you use.

-Quick tip: If you’re just starting out and looking to generate brand interest through targeted marketing, gain tips and insights from our beginners guide to digital marketing strategy.
+Top Tip: If you’re just starting out and looking to generate brand interest through targeted marketing, gain tips and insights from our beginners guide to digital marketing strategy 💻

-You should also avoid rebranding searching for a quick fix or doing it for yourself rather than the company as a whole.
+You should also avoid rebranding if your end goal is to put a bandaid on a bigger problem, or if you’re simply bored and looking to shake things up.
 It’s completely natural to crave a change after seeing the same colours, logo, messaging and representation since day dot.
-After all, nobody is closer to your brand than you are.

-But, while you may have a thirst for change, your customers may feel differently.
-As brand recognition is a crucial piece of your brand’s health, changing it up can put you at risk for losing brand awareness in your sector and with your target audience.
+But, as brand recognition is a crucial piece of your brand’s health, changing it up can put you at risk of minimising brand awareness and thus decreasing your market share.